-This Thai Coconut Curry Rice recipe is spicy, satisfying, and perfect for busy weeknights!
-It is vegetarian, vegan, gluten-free, and ready to eat in 30 minutes.
-Learn how to make homemade Thai curry rice with this quick and easy dinner recipe.
+This Thai Red Curry Rice recipe makes a quick and easy Thai-style dinner that is ready in 30 minutes.
+It is also vegetarian, vegan, and gluten-free.
+Learn how to make homemade Thai curry rice with this simple and flavorful recipe.

 You are going to love this hearty, Thai-style dish made with fragrant curry spices, fresh vegetables, silky coconut milk, and rice.
 It is full of complex and bold flavors, but is so simple to make.

 The other great part about this recipe?
-All of the ingredients get cooked together in one pot, which means minimal cleanup is required to prepare this quick, flavor-packed meal. ♡
+All of the ingredients get cooked together in one pot, which means minimal cleanup is required to prepare this fast, flavor-packed meal. ♡

 Before we get to the recipe, let’s discuss ingredients.
 To make this homemade Thai curry rice recipe, you will need: